 There are few things as agonising (for both child and parents!) as toddler constipation.
-The straining, wailing, crying and even tantrums, combined with the fact that most toddlers are going through potty training truly makes this a tough experience.
+The straining, wailing, crying and even tantrums, combined with the fact that most toddlers are going through potty training truly make this a tough experience.
 Naturally, stressed parents look out for solutions that bring about instant relief for toddler constipation.

 Before we give you tips on how to bring about instant relief for toddler constipation, it’s important for parents to know the basics about this poopy problem.

-A good question to ask, because some toddlers might go for days without pooping as part of their regular cycle, leaving parents wondering if they kid is really constipated or not.
+This is a good question to ask, because some toddlers might go for days without pooping as part of their regular cycle, leaving parents wondering if their kid is really constipated or not.

-According to health experts, in general, a toddler will have a bowel movement one a day.
+According to health experts, in general, a toddler will have a bowel movement once a day.
 If a child poops less than three times a week, or if their stools are hard, large and tough to pass, then it’s likely they are constipated.

 However, for some toddlers, pooping just twice a week is their “normal”.
 For such children, constipation could set in if their bowel movements reduce to anything less than what is regular for them.